project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 returns the address of a block of SDRAM on chip (0, 0) which was allocated.

 We also need to somehow inform the SpiNNaker application kernel of this address.
-To do this we can use the 'tag' using the argument to identify the allocated memory block.
-Later, once the application has been loaded, the addresses of SDRAM blocks which have been tagged can be looked up using the ``sark_tag_ptr()`` function.
-In most applications, memory of interest to an application running on core 1 is given tag number 1, memory for core 2 with tag 2 and so on.
+To do this we can use the 'tag' argument to identify the allocated memory block.
+Later, once the application kernel has been loaded it can use ``sark_tag_ptr()`` to discover the address of tagged SDRAM blocks.
+In most applications, memory used by an application running on core 1 is given tag 1, memory for core 2 is given tag 2 and so on.
 Since an application kernel can discover the core number it is running on using ``spin1_get_core_id()``, the following line gets a pointer to the SDRAM block allocated for a particular core's application.

 .. literalinclude:: adder.c
     :language: c